whitesmith/qnorr/blueprints/default/files/README.md

 # <%= project_name %>
-Your next static website, created using Quickie.
+Your next static website, created using Qnorr.

 ### Requirements
 1. A computer.